-SECTION 13F: TECHNICAL REGULATIONS: SIDECARS AND CLASSIC SPEEDWAY
+SECTION 12F: TECHNICAL REGULATIONS: SIDECARS AND CLASSIC SPEEDWAY

-13.24 SIDECARS: ALL CLASSES
+12.24 SIDECARS: ALL CLASSES

-- 13.24.1.1 Overall height must not exceed 1200mm. - 13.24.1.2 The tubing used in the construction of the main frame of a sidecar Motorcycle must have a minimum wall thickness of 1.5mm - 13.24.1.3 The sidecar must be on the left of the Motorcycle and, if not an integral part of the chassis, must be fixed to the Motorcycle in at least four places. - 13.24.1.4 The sidecar wheel must be staggered inwards.
-If the sidecar wheel is mounted by a plate on both sides, the diameter of the axle must exceed 12mm. - 13.24.1.5 Where the sidecar wheel is mounted with a bracket on one side only, the axle diameter must be a least 20mm. - 13.24.1.6 The sidecar frame must have a continuous bar along the exterior of the sidecar wheel. - 13.24.1.7 Fuel tanks must be of a material approved by the Australian Standards Association for fuel containers. - 13.24.1.8 Drive must only be transmitted through the rear wheel of the Motorcycle. - 13.24.1.9 Promoters may require additional specifications for the protection of spectators. - 13.24.1.10 All exterior bar work and tube work ends must be plugged or capped so as to present a flush or convex end. - 13.24.1.11 The use of titanium in the construction of the frame, the front forks, the handlebars, the swinging arm, the swinging arm spindles and the wheel spindles, is forbidden unless OEM.
+- 12.24.1.1 Overall height must not exceed 1200mm. - 12.24.1.2 The tubing used in the construction of the main frame of a sidecar Motorcycle must have a minimum wall thickness of 1.5mm. - 12.24.1.3 The sidecar must be on the left of the Motorcycle and, if not an integral part of the chassis, must be fixed to the Motorcycle in at least four places. - 12.24.1.4 The sidecar wheel must be staggered inwards.
+If the sidecar wheel is mounted by a plate on both sides, the diameter of the axle must exceed 12mm. - 12.24.1.5 Where the sidecar wheel is mounted with a bracket on one side only, the axle diameter must be a least 20mm. - 12.24.1.6 The sidecar frame must have a continuous bar along the exterior of the sidecar wheel. - 12.24.1.7 Fuel tanks must be of a material approved by the Australian Standards Association for fuel containers. - 12.24.1.8 Drive must only be transmitted through the rear wheel of the Motorcycle. - 12.24.1.9 Promoters may require additional specifications for the protection of spectators.

+- 12.24.1.10 All exterior bar work and tube work ends must be plugged or capped so as to present a flush or convex end. - 12.24.1.11 The use of titanium in the construction of the frame, the front forks, the handlebars, the swinging arm, the swinging arm spindles and the wheel spindles, is forbidden unless OEM.
 The use of light alloys for wheel spindles is also forbidden unless OEM.
 The use of titanium alloy nuts and bolts is allowed.

-- 13.24.2.1 The streamlining: - a) Must not be in front of a vertical line drawn through the leading edge of the front tyre, - b) Must not to the rear of a vertical line drawn through the exterior edge of the rear rim. - c) May come into contact with the ground with the rear wheel raised 300mm from the ground. - 13.24.2.2 Aero panels, side panels and similar attachments may be used provided they are: - a) Constructed of metal, fibreglass or polycarbonate material, - b) Free of sharp or protruding edges. - c) Not dangerous to the rider or other competitors. - 13.24.2.3 Horizontal wings and aerodynamic friction assisting devices are prohibited. - 13.24.2.4 In all handlebar positions, there must be a space of at least 30mm between the streamlining and the ends of the handlebars, including any attachments.
+- 12.24.2.1 The streamlining: - Must not be in front of a vertical line drawn through the leading edge of the front tyre, - Must not to the rear of a vertical line drawn through the exterior edge of the rear rim. - May come into contact with the ground with the rear wheel raised 300mm from the ground. - 12.24.2.2 Aero panels, side panels and similar attachments may be used provided they are: - a) Constructed of metal, fibreglass or polycarbonate material, - b) Free of sharp or protruding edges, - c) Not dangerous to the rider or other competitors. - 12.24.2.3 Horizontal wings and aerodynamic friction assisting devices are prohibited. - 12.24.2.4 In all handlebar positions, there must be a space of at least 30mm between the streamlining and the ends of the handlebars, including any attachments.

-13.24.3 Handholds & Footrests
+12.24.3 Handholds & Footrests

-- 13.24.3.1 A suitable handhold must be provided for the passenger on the offside of the Machine and near the front. - 13.24.3.2 Footrests must be on the right hand side to the direction of travel and linked by a continuous bar. - 13.24.3.3.
-Any space between the sidecar body and the rear or sidecar wheel of the Motorcycle greater than 76mm must be decked so as to prevent the passenger's hands or feet entering between the chassis bars. - 13.24.3.4 Any open area between the footrests, the continuous bar and the right hand side to the direction of travel must be filled in with a suitable material so as to stop a rider or passenger from trapping their feet type mag wheels are not permitted.
+- 12.24.3.1 A suitable handhold must be provided for the passenger on the offside of the Machine and near the front. - 12.24.3.2 Footrests must be on the right hand side to the direction of travel and linked by a continuous bar. - 12.24.3.3.
+Any space between the sidecar body and the rear or sidecar wheel of the Motorcycle greater than 76mm must be decked so as to prevent the passenger's hands or feet entering between the chassis bars. - 12.24.3.4 Any open area between the footrests, the continuous bar and the right hand side to the direction of travel must be filled in with a suitable material so as to stop a rider or passenger from trapping their feet.

-13.24.4 Wheels, Rims & Tyres
+12.24.4 Wheels, Rims & Tyres